Celia Cooney: Robberies

-Enright eventually established a group of eight detectives known as the "bobbed-hair squad." that consisted of William Casey, Frank Gray, Joseph McCarthy, Joseph Owens, Peter Mathers, and Charles Motjenacker, tasked sole with catching Cooney.
+Enright eventually established a group of eight detectives known as the "bobbed-hair squad" that included William Casey, Frank Gray, Joseph McCarthy, Joseph Owens, Peter Mathers, and Charles Motjenacker, tasked solely with catching the Cooneys.
 On March 5, he ordered half of his reserve police force in Brooklyn to aid the detectives in stopping Cooney.
-That same night, she robbed another drugstore, and again evaded capture.
-With the search intensifying, the Cooneys laid low for much of the rest of March, even as the news began covering the topic further.
+That same night, she and her husband robbed another drugstore and again evaded capture.
+With the search intensifying, the Cooneys laid low for much of the rest of March, even as the news continued covering the daring duo.

 The robberies that the couple were pulling off, while drawing much attention, were often only bringing in just barely enough to survive on.
 In order to secure their financial well-being, the couple planned to rob the payroll office of the National Biscuit Company warehouse.
 The robbery occurred on April 1, 1924.
-They held up the cashier, Nathan Mazo and several employees.
-Mazo attempted to stop the robbery, and Ed Cooney subsequently shot him, as he believed that Celia had been hurt.
+They held up the cashier, Nathan Mazo, and several employees.
+Mazo attempted to stop the robbery, and Ed Cooney, believing Celia had been hurt, shot him.
 The couple fled, leaving $8,000 behind in the open safe.

-The Cooneys fled New York on a Clyde Line steamer, and travelled to Florida.
-In New York City, the failed robbery set off a large manhunt, where the police failed to find them.
+The Cooneys departed New York on a Clyde Line steamer and travelled to Florida.
+In New York City, the failed robbery set off a large manhunt, but the police failed to find them.
 On April 3, they arrived in Jacksonville, Florida.
-Cooney's baby was born on April 10, and within two days it died.
-On April 15, the police disclosed the identity of Celia and Ed Cooney to the public, and several days later the couple was caught.
+The Cooneys' baby was born on April 10 and died within two days.
+On April 15, the police disclosed the identity of Celia and Ed Cooney to the public, and on April 21, 1924, at 1:00 in the morning, the couple was arrested in Jacksonville by new New York detectives assisted by local police.

 Capture and trial

-The capture of the 'Bobbed Hair Bandit' made the front page of many New York City newspapers, as well as the Washington Post, Chicago Tribune, San Francisco Chronicle, and the Los Angeles Times.
-As she was brought up to New York City for her trial, thousands of people turned out to see her as her train passed.
+The capture of the Bobbed-Haired Bandit made the front page of many New York City newspapers, as well as the Washington Post, Chicago Tribune, San Francisco Chronicle, and the Los Angeles Times.
+As she and her husband were brought up to New York City for their trial, thousands of people turned out to see Celia as their train passed.
 When she arrived in New York City, a large crowd greeted her.
-The New York World described the crowd: "Neither Presidents nor Jack Dempsey had attracted such a throng to Pennsylvania station as Celia Cooney, Brooklyn's Bobbed Haired Bandit and her husband, Edward did when they reached this city at 3:30."
+The New York World described the crowd: "Neither Presidents nor Jack Dempsey had attracted such a throng to Pennsylvania station as Celia Cooney, Brooklyn's Bobbed Haired Bandit and her husband Edward did when they reached this city at 3:30."
 She was tried in Jefferson Market Courthouse, and sentenced to twenty years in prison.
 She spent her time in Auburn Prison.